.png/250px-Butley_film_Theatrical_release_poster_(1974-2).png)

 Butley is a 1974 American-British drama film directed by Harold Pinter and starring Alan Bates, Jessica Tandy, Richard O'Callaghan, Susan Engel, and Michael Byrne.
-It is an adaptation from Simon Gray's 1971 play of same name.
+It was adapted by Simon Gray from his 1971 play of same name.
 It was produced by Ely Landau and released through Landau's American Film Theatre.

 Plot